rosschapman/internetross/blog.md

 It sucks but we observed some new things and thereby learned some new things.

 Even another cool, tangential observation/learning came from understanding the possible sources of 499s.
-I did some digging into this and discovered that connections *could* be cancelled eagerly by a load balancer, or proxy "client," a timeout.
-See: https://stackoverflow.com/questions/12973304/nginx-499-error-codes#comment98898883_18410932.
+I did some digging into this and discovered that connections *could* be cancelled eagerly by a load balancer, or proxy "client," upon a timeout.
+See: [Nginx 499 error codes](https://stackoverflow.com/questions/12973304/nginx-499-error-codes#comment98898883_18410932).
 Our server ops folks were able to confirm we did not have a load balancer managing the requests.
 Demystifying is an important part of this process.
 Don't follow clues you don't have to.
 A timeout might point to a slow service.

 I'm just hard reflecting on on how signals of "broken" -- like bad data -- can reveal many interesting things about the system.
 Just think about how much our JavaScript promise handling hid potentialialities.